 **All nighttime tours have an age minimum of 5.
 No exceptions.

 3. Can I bring alcohol on the kayak?

 On our general tours we have a NO ALCOHOL policy.
 We do understand the desire to enjoy adult beverages while on vacation however we take all paddlers on our general tours into consideration thus we do not allow alcoholic beverages.

-Most trips on the Merritt Island National Wildlife Refuge are 90 minutes on the water and about 3 miles of actual distance covered.
+Most trips are 90 minutes on the water and about 3 miles of actual distance covered.
 Trips in other rivers vary and will be described on the webpage that covers that particular trip.
 Each trip also displays a trip matrix below the next departure date on the webpage for that particular trip.
 This gives you a snapshot of the level of comfort and challenge you can expect for each particular trip.

 We try to keep our group sizes down so that every person on the trips receives ample time to ask questions and receive assistance with individual needs.
 Summer time bioluminescent trips tend to be large on the weekends.
 We will divide these trips into smaller groups to insure safety and enjoyment.